 Shoulder pain is a common symptom that might originate from an intrinsic shoulder problem or an extrinsic problem.
 The most common causes of extrinsic referred shoulder pain include myocardial ischemia and neck pathology.

-Shoulder pain originates from the structures that make up the shoulder joint which include; humerus, glenoid, scapula, acromium clavicle, and surrounding soft tissues.
+Intrinsic shoulder pain originates from the structures that make up the shoulder joint which include: the humerus, glenoid, scapula, acromium clavicle, and surrounding soft tissues.

 Causes of Shoulder Pain

 According to the duration of pain, the causes of shoulder pain can be classified into acute and chronic:

 |Fracture and dislocation||Osteoarthritis of shoulder|

 Fractured clavicle accounts for five percent of all fractures and it also accounts for more than 50 % of injuries around the shoulder joint.
 It is one of the most common childhood fractures.
 Most fractures occur in the middle third of the clavicle.
 The most common cause of clavicular fractures is trauma.

 Patients with a clavicular fracture present with pain and tenderness over the clavicle.
 Swelling is another common finding.
 The patient is unable to abduct his or her shoulder.
 Deformity over the shoulder with the unopposed action of pectoralis major muscle, the lateral fragment is displaced downwards and medially while the proximal segment is displaced upwards by the unopposed the action of the sternocleidomastoid muscle